Two Spaniards, Captain Don Diego Torres and Antonio Salazar, founded Belen in 1740.

 They named it Nuestra Senora de Belen, the Spanish words for Our Lady of Bethlehem, in honor of the biblical Virgin Mary.
 In years later, the name was shortened to simply Belen, or Spanish for Bethlehem.

-They named it Belen, Spanish for Bethlehem, in honor of that town.
-The forty families who founded Belen began a community based on agriculture.
-By the 19th century, Belen’s economy had expanded into sheep herding, and the town grew.
-After New Mexico became a territory of the United Stated in 1846, immigrants began arriving and the Belen area developed as a mercantile center with trade base extending west to the Arizona line and east to the Estancia Valley.
+The 40 families who founded Belen as a land grant nearly 300 years ago began their community based on agriculture.
+By the 19th century, Belen’s economy expanded into sheep herding.
+The town began to grow.
+After New Mexico became a territory of the United States in 1846, immigrants began arriving in the community, and with it, the Belen area developed into a mercantile center with a trade base extending west to the Arizona line and east to the Estancia Valley.

 The arrival of the railroad in 1880 eventually brought an expansion of mercantile shops and new service-oriented businesses, including restaurants and hotels.
 The railroad centralized itself in the city, building a roundhouse, ice plant, and rail yards containing miles of track and a depot. to this day, the railroad continues to be among Belen's most important industries.

 In 1918, only six years after New Mexico became a state, Belen officially became a municipal village.
 The first village ordinance was passed on July 1, 1919, to provide for methods of enacting ordinances to help serve and protect the city.
 Belen became a town in 1940 and then a city in 1966.

 Today, Belen boasts a strong retail and service sector, hotels, restaurants, friendly residents, and historic sites to visit and enjoy.